OleksandrDemian/lemondi/README.md

 class DatabaseFactory {
   // Factories allow you to integrate external libraries by manually instantiating components
-  @Instantiate() // this will automatically inherit instance type createSequelizeInstance() { // explicit return type is required, only classes can be used as factory types
+  @Instantiate() // this will automatically inherit instance type createSequelizeInstance(): Sequelize { // explicit return type is required
     // This method will automatically run to create a Sequelize instance return new Sequelize("sqlite::memory");
   }